kitakkun/suspend-kontext/README.md

     }
 }
 ```
-Combining `withContext` and `return` can make your code less readable and unnecessarily complex.
+Combining `withContext` and `return` can make your code less readable.

 With suspend-kontext, you can simplify this code by using annotations:
 ```kotlin